San Juan Capistrano, California: Media

 San Juan Capistrano is served by two newspapers, the Capistrano Valley News (owned by the Orange County Register) and The Capistrano Dispatch.
 The Capistrano Valley News runs once weekly on Thursdays and The Dispatch runs on the second and fourth Fridays of each month.

 The San Juan Capistrano Patch, an online-only news website, also serves the city.

 Transportation

 The Orange County Transportation Authority (OCTA) operates bus routes within the city, connecting it to other parts of Orange County.
+1 bus route runs through the city crossing 35 different bus stops: Route 91 via Paseo de Valencia/Camino Capistrano/Del Obispo Street.

 Rail

 The San Juan Capistrano station is served by Amtrak and Metrolink.
 The station is located one block away from the historic San Juan Capistrano Mission next to Los Rios Street in downtown San Juan Capistrano.
 Its proximity to the city's tourist attractions makes it a popular stop during the summer months.